Chapter 13 Bankruptcy

 During our initial consultation, we will help you review your financial situation, assess your options and choose the best course of action for you and your family.
 To learn more, we encourage you to contact us to schedule an appointment.
-Please contact us online or call our offices in Phoenix or Cottonwood at 602-275-3238 to arrange a consultation.to schedule an appointment.
+Please contact us online or call our offices in Phoenix or Sedona at 602-275-3238 to arrange a consultation.to schedule an appointment.

 If you are seriously considering Bankruptcy as an option to get out from under your debt,